dmerthe/empyric/README.md

 ```
 import time

-# ... define knob1 and knob2 as instances of Variable from above
+# ... define knob1 and knob2 as instances of Knob from above

 knobs = {'Knob 1': knob1, 'Knob 2': knob2}
 values = [10, 20]